sparkfabrik/android-build-action/README.md

 Tested with Ionic, React Native and native android projects.

+## New in 1.3.3

+- Fix default bundler value.

 ## New in 1.3.2

 - Bundler is now installed with `setup-ruby` action.